 The wearing of jewellery, especially earrings, is discouraged because of the possible danger to the wearer and to other pupils.
 NCC sets out guidelines for safety which we do our best to follow.
 The school cannot accept responsibility for the safekeeping or removal of any jewellery.

 Children should have long hair tied back at all times during the school day.

 This helps to prevent the spread of Headlice and ensures that hair doesn't get in the way during different activities.
-Parents are kindly asked that children's hair should not be dyed or styled in extreme fashions, including Mohicans and tramlines, during term time.

 How to Order